-Sharon Plotkin has 21 years of crime scene experience in Miami.
+Sharon L. Plotkin is a native Floridian with 21 years of crime scene experience in Miami.
 She is a certified crime scene investigator and a published author.
 She teaches at colleges throughout the country as well as to law enforcement and crime scene personnel in Asia and the Caribbean islands.

 Hank Phillippi Ryan

-Hank Phillippi Ryan is the USA Today bestselling author of 12 thrillers, winning the most prestigious awards in the genre: five Agathas, three Anthonys, the Daphne, and the coveted Mary Higgins Clark Award.
-She is also the on-air investigative reporter for Boston’s WHDH-TV, with 36 EMMYs and dozens more journalism honors.
+Hank Phillippi Ryan is the USA Today bestselling author of 13 thrillers, winning the most prestigious awards in the genre: five Agathas, four Anthonys, and the coveted Mary Higgins Clark Award.
+She is also the on-air investigative reporter for Boston’s WHDH-TV, with 37 EMMYs and dozens more journalism honors.
 Book critics call her “a master of suspense.”
-Hank’s newest book is THE MURDER LIST, an Agatha and Mary Higgins Clark Award nominee.
-Coming Aug.
-4: THE FIRST TO LIE.
-The Publishers Weekly starred review says:”Stellar… Hank Phillippi Ryan could win a sixth Agatha with this one.”
+Hank’s 2019 book, THE MURDER LIST, won the Anthony Award for Best Novel of the year.
+Here 2020 thriller is THE FIRST TO LIE, nominated for the Anthony Award for Best Novel and the Mary Higgins Clark Award.
+Watch for HER PERFECT LIFE in September.

 Charles Todd is the 2017 Mary Higgins Clark award winner and author of the New York Times Bestselling Inspector Ian Rutledge Series (A Divided Loyalty, Morrow, Feb.
 2020,) and the Bess Crawford Series (A Cruel Deception, Morrow, Oct.
 2019), as well as two stand-alone titles and numerous short stories in many magazines and anthologies.
 He has been Guest of Honor at Malice and is an Agatha, Macavity and Barry award winner.
 Charles lives on the East Coast. www.charlestodd.com